kiransaji/Ecommerce-Recommendation-System/README.md

 - **Pandas**: For data manipulation and analysis.
 - **Seaborn and Matplotlib**: For data visualization.
 - **Langchain**: For building the language model and recommendation system.
-- **OpenAI**: For leveraging pre-trained language models and embeddings.
+- **Hugging Face**: For leveraging pre-trained language models and embeddings.

 For a complete list of dependencies, please refer to the `requirements.txt` file.